MAGMA: Inference and Prediction with Multi-Task Gaussian Processes: Prediction

-\begin{proof} Let $\mathcal{P}$ denote the multi-task prior distribution for the new individual at timestamps $\tpst$.
-To compute this prior, we need to integrate $p(y_* \vert \mu_0, \yii)$ over the mean process $\mu_0$, whereas the multi-task aspect remains through the conditioning over $\yii$.
+\end{proposition} \begin{proof} To compute this prior, we need to integrate out the mean process $\mu_0$ in $p(y_* \vert \mu_0, \yii)$, whereas the multi-task aspect remains through the conditioning over $\yii$.
 We omit the writing of timestamps, by using the simplified notation $\mu_0$ and $y_*$ instead of $\mu_0(\tpst)$ and $y_*(\tpst)$, respectively.
 We first use the assumption that $\{ y_i \vert \mu_0 \}_{i \in \{ 1,\dots,M \}} \indep y_* \vert \mu_0$, \emph{i.e.}, the individuals are independent conditionally to $\mu_0$.
 Then, one can notice that the two distributions involved within the integral are Gaussian, which leads to the explicit Gaussian target distribution after integration.